 System needs show borders/areas where new solutions for electricity exchange are needed to reach decarbonisation targets and keep security and costs under control.
-This study focuses on needs beyond the next anticipated wave of cross-border grid investments (35 GW by 2025).
+This study focuses on needs beyond the next anticipated wave of cross-border grid investments (35 GW by 2025, additional to the 80 GW available in 2020).
 They use the National Trend scenarios for 2030 and 2040, which means that the system needs identified exist in a world where significant uptake of renewable energy sources and system flexibility already happened.